All Episodes

 They're working or whatever they're doing.

-We can't have 11 million people here that are here as a result of uh breaking the law.
+We can't have 11 million people here that are here as a result of breaking the law.

 Why?

-What what we've been getting along just fine since 1986.
+We've been getting along just fine since 1986.

 Well, not just fine, but why are we doing this?

-And you ought to hear the what that question is asked, and it's not very often that it's asked.
+And you ought to hear what that question is asked, and it's not very often that it's asked.

 The answers are quite telling.

-That's why we bring them out of shadows.
+Bring them out of the shadows.

 Okay, we'll bring them out of the shadows.